-THE NEED IS GROWING
+THE NEED FOR MEDICAID IS GROWING

 Baby Boomers are aging.
 The sooner we accept this reality, and plan for our future needs, the more options one will have.
 Cultural dynamics are changing.
 Families are spread across the country, making it difficult to care for aging loved ones.
 Plus, people are living longer, requiring more intensive care, and many don’t want their children caring for them with their personal needs.